Breaches are Inevitable – Build Resiliency through Recovery & Backup

 Please rate this

-Tim Sheedy is the VP of Research at Ecosystm - a digitally native technology research and advisory firm.
-Tim brings more than 20 years of experience in designing and implementing cloud, IoT, AI and automation strategies to the Ecosystm network, to support businesses in their IT decisions.
-In his role he sets the research strategy for Ecosystm, and works with the advisor and analyst community to deliver a future vision for the technology sector.
-In his previous role, Tim spent 12 years at Forrester Research, most recently as a principal analyst, helping IT leaders improve their digital capabilities.
-Prior to this, he was research director for IT solutions at IDC in Australia, where he assisted IT vendors in designing solutions to better fit market requirements, and IT buyers in improving the effectiveness of their IT functions.
-Beyond the office, he boasts an international reputation as an entertaining and informative public speaker on the key trends in the IT market.
-He graduated from University of Technology Sydney with a BA majoring in Marketing and Research.
-In his free time, Tim enjoys bushwalking, playing football (badly!) and tennis and watching the amazing Wolverhampton Wanderers play the beautiful game, and the terrible Waratahs butcher the game they play in heaven
+Tim brings more than 20 years of experience in designing and implementing Cloud, CX, End-User Computing, IT Service and Operations, AI and Automation strategies to help businesses drive greater value from their technology decisions and investments.
+Today he focuses on the issues that keep CIOs, CTOs and digital leaders awake at night – including hybrid cloud, cybersecurity and AI.
+Tim has become among the most prolific analysts in the arena of Artificial Intelligence with a true global following and leads Ecosystm’s AI practice.
+In his previous role, Tim spent 12 years at Forrester Research, most recently as a Principal Analyst, helping IT leaders improve their digital capabilities.
+Prior to this, he was Research Director for IT Solutions at IDC in Australia and the United Kingdom, where he assisted IT vendors in designing solutions to better fit market requirements, and IT buyers in improving the effectiveness of their IT functions.
+Beyond the office, Tim boasts an international reputation as an entertaining and informative public speaker on the key trends in the IT market.
+Tim graduated from University of Technology Sydney with a BA majoring in Marketing and Research.

 Similar Blogs